+There may be restraints on compute resources that limit training a large model from random initialization with large amounts of data.
+For example, environmental concerns \cite{strubell2019energy}.

+In all these scenarios transfer learning has the potential to significantly improve performance.
+In this paradigm the model is pretrained on a related dataset and task for which more data is available or, more recently, a more general task on the same dataset \cite{he2022masked, el2021large}.
+For this process to improve rather than harm performance the dataset must be related closely enough and best practice methods used.

-In this survey we review recent progress in deep transfer learning for image classification and highlight areas where knowledge is lacking and could be improved.
-With the exponentially increasing demand for the application of modern deep CNN models to a wider array of real world application areas, work in transfer learning has increased at a commensurable pace.
-It is important to regularly take stock and survey the current state of the field, where recent progress has been made and where the gaps in current knowledge are.
+With the exponentially increasing demand for the application of modern deep neural networks to a wider array of real world areas, work in transfer learning has increased at a commensurate pace making it important to regularly take stock.
+In this paper we survey the current state of the field, where recent progress has been made and where there are gaps in current knowledge.
 We also make suggestions for how to progress the field to fill in these knowledge gaps.
 While there are many surveys in related domains and specific sub areas, to the best of our knowledge there are none that focus on deep transfer learning for image classification in general.
-We believe it is important for the future progress in the field that all the knowledge is collated together and the overarching patterns analysed and discussed.
+We believe it is important for future progress in the field that current knowledge is collated and the overarching patterns analyzed and discussed.